ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

-The flickable is needed in order to use the next element, a pulley menu, that's is one of the key element in the Sailfish UI.
+The flickable is needed here in order to use the next element, a pulley menu, that's is one of the key element in the Sailfish UI.
 A pulley menu is an extension of a page, it can be placed at the top or bottom and it revealed when user moves the content, freeing the user from the need to reach the top or the bottom of the screen to select a menu item.

 Adding a pulley menu it's straightforward:

 ```javascript
         PullDownMenu {